Ojibway Club Membership

 Payment of Fees

-Membership fees are due and payable by March 16, 2018.
+Membership fees are due and payable by March 16, 2019.
 If fees remain unpaid after this date, a $50.00 late charge will be added to account and member will not be listed in the directory.
-Please refer to our 2018 Membership Dues Statement for more information.

 In an effort to reduce the Club's significant banking charges related to credit card fees, we kindly ask that members make every effort to pay their dues by any of the following preferred methods.